-The University Medical Center Groningen Comprehensive Cancer Center (UMCG-CCC) is the largest cancer center in the Northern Netherlands providing high quality multidisciplinary cancer care to all cancer patients.
+The University Medical Center Groningen Comprehensive Cancer Center (UMCG-CCC) is the largest cancer center in the Northern Netherlands, providing high quality multidisciplinary cancer care to all cancer patients.
 The UMCG-CCC focusses on complex and innovative cancer care.
-A growing number of regional cancer networks has been established to share our expertise with other cancer health care providers enhancing the quality of cancer care in the entire region.
+A growing number of regional cancer networks has been established to share our expertise with other cancer health care providers, enhancing the quality of cancer care in the entire region.
 The central research theme of the UMCG "Healthy Ageing" is reflected in our cutting-edge research activities to achieve our main goal, i.e. more cancer survivors with better quality of life.

-The UMCG is uniquely located in the city center of Groningen for more than two centuries.
-More than 13,000 employees provide patient care, are involved in medical education and perform cutting-edge scientific research, focused on 'healthy and active ageing'.
+The UMCG is uniquely located in the city center of Groningen.
+More than 13000 employees provide patient care, are involved in medical education and perform e scientific research, focused on 'healthy and active ageing'.
 There are 3.5 million inhabitants within UMCG's catchment area.
-The UMCG is one of eight university medical centers in the Netherlands.
+The UMCG is one of seven university medical centers in the Netherlands.

-In 2015, UMCG founded the UMC Groningen Comprehensive Cancer Center (UMCG-CCC), to further enhance high quality medical care for oncologic patients, fully integrated with preclinical and clinical research and education and training.
+In 2015, UMCG founded the UMCG-CCC, to further enhance high quality medical care for oncologic patients, fully integrated with preclinical and clinical research and education and training.
 The UMCG-CCC accommodates 24 multidisciplinary tumour boards and 10 recognized tumour expertise centres.
-The UMCG-CCC is responsible for integrated care in patient pathways and for the organisation of multidisciplinary tumour boards and working groups.